Crying on the Bathroom Floor: Background

+Singles

+The album's lead single, "Daniel" was released on 26 April 2021.
+The single peaked at number 29 on the UK Singles Downloads Chart.
+An official music video was released on the same day.

+"Elizabeth Taylor" was released as the second single on 28 May 2021.

+The album's third and final single was the title track, "Crying on the Bathroom Floor" and was released on 8 July 2021.
+It peaked at number 29 on the UK Singles Downloads Chart.
+"Crying on the Bathroom Floor"'s official music video was released on the same day.

 Critical reception

 David Smyth from Evening Standard found that "leftfield pop artists such as Muna, Lykke Li and Sky Ferreira deserve the wider attention they may get from Young making their music more Radio 2 friendly.
 In most cases, with the help of regular production collaborator Richard X, he's made electronic originals sound a bit more organic, with lots of piano, a bit of guitar and his high, sad, soulful voice [...]
 If this album serves to direct his mainstream fanbase towards the superior originals, it will have done a worthwhile job.
 Roisin O'Connor remarked that "the fact he is able to celebrate his sexuality now means these songs transcend the bog-standard cover version and become something far more moving [...]
 It's testament to Young’s emotional maturity, along with his pop savvy, that this does stand as an album in its own right."

 Track listing

 All tracks produced by Richard X.